shuttersh/shutter/docs/site/guides/getting-started.md

 The shutter.sh service is currently in closed alpha testing.
 You will need an invitation to use it until the service goes public.

-If you would like to get one, contact us anytime on [Twitter](https://twitter.com/shuttersh) or check out our [website](https://shutter.sh/) for other ways to contact.
+If you would like to get invited, just ping us on [Twitter](https://twitter.com/shuttersh) or check out our [website](https://shutter.sh/) for other ways to get in touch.

 ## Installation